ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Original Shadow vector used in banner by nibroc_rock (modified)
 * Sewer56 for assistance brainstorming and optimizing per-splitscreen Chunk Fix V2, and all the inspiration they created
 * Muzzarino for some symbol findings
-* RaphaelDrewBoltman for the GitHub icon / HHC related textures

 ## Thanks
 * DonutStopGaming for the many nights spent pair reversing and all the contributions to this project
-* TryTwo for extremely useful new debugging features in Dolphin
+* TryTwo, iwubcode, mitaclaw, JosJuice, jordan-woyak, and all Dolphin Developers for all the work they do for the Dolphin Emulator.
+The debugging features pioneered were essential.
+Without them, this mod would not be possible.
 * aldelaro5 & contributors for Dolphin Memory Engine
 * igorseabra4 and Sewer56 for Heroes and Shadow file reversing work & editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
 * LimblessVector for Shadow file reversing work (HeroesPowerPlant, DME Memory List)
 * TheHatedGravity, LimblessVector, Jesus_PK, Sora, Shadowth117, DonutStopGaming, SpectralStar, MainMemory, Waddle DJ, my local friends, and all the randoms I (dreamsyntax) played with on Parsec & Sunshine/Moonlight for playtesting
 * Heroes Hacking Central for keeping us insane during this project
 * metaconstruct, UnclePunch, psiLupan, and DRGN of the SmashBoards / Melee Hacking Community for MCM and assistance with DOL expansion & modification
+* You, for playing the game

 ## A Notice to Modders
 Anyone is free to base mods off this project.
 If you make a new mod based on it or create something that has 2P-ShdTH support, we would love to see it!